carsanwitt/interactive-repulsive-effect/README.md

-# Interactive Repulsion Effect with Three.js
+# A fork of: Interactive Repulsion Effect with Three.js

+### Clous de Paris

+A new animation built by modifying the second demo.
+Here we recreate the clous de paris patterns commonly seen in watches and other precision metal work, with a magentic repulsion effect and an orthographic camera.

+---

+# Original Readme

 A tutorial on how to recreate the interactive repulsion effect of grid items seen in BestServedBold's Dribbble shot ["Holographic-Interactions"](https://dribbble.com/shots/5515695-Holographic-Interactions).
 By Ion D. Filho.